 2013 Featured Survivors and Speakers

-Christine Moutier, M.D., will become AFSP’s new Medical Director in September of 2013, and most recently served as an Associate Professor of Psychiatry and Assistant Dean for Student Affairs and Medical Education at the University of California, San Diego.
+Christine Moutier, M.D., became AFSP’s new Chief Medical Officer in September of 2013, and most recently served as an Associate Professor of Psychiatry and Assistant Dean for Student Affairs and Medical Education at the University of California, San Diego.
 Dr. Moutier received her degree in medicine from UCSD School of Medicine, where she also completed her residency in psychiatry.
 She has previously served as the Medical Director of the Inpatient Psychiatric Unit at the VA Medical Center in San Diego, Associate Director of the UCSD Outpatient Psychiatry Services Clinic, and has attended on the Neuropsychiatric and Behavioral Medicine Unit at UCSD Medical Center in Hillcrest.
 She has authored numerous articles and book chapters for publications such as The Journal of the American Medical Association, Academic Medicine,The American Journal of Psychiatry, The Journal of Clinical Psychiatry, and Academic Psychiatry.
-Dr. Moutier is the co-founder of the AFSP San Diego Chapter, and has helped organize International Survivors of Suicide Day events.
+Dr. Moutier is the co-founder of the AFSP San Diego Chapter, and has helped organize International Survivors of Suicide Loss Day events.

 Edmond Yomtoob, Psy.D, earned his Doctorate in Clinical Psychology at the Chicago School of Professional Psychology in 2000 and is also the survivor of his mother, Farideh Yomtoob’s, suicide.
 Farideh came to the United States with her husband as a Jewish-Iranian immigrant.
 She sacrificed her vocation as an artist and dedicated her life to be a stay at home mom.
 She kept her family stitched together with the same skill she used to create award-winning Purim costumes.
 However, years of emotional toil from family issues and depression overcame her, and she took her own life twenty years ago.
 Edmond has served as President of AFSP’s Illinois Chapter and has run a survivor of suicide loss group for several years.
 He is a member of the AFSP’s National Survivor Council and support group training corps.
 He is currently working on creating an online survivors of suicide loss chat room for the LGBT Community.